-Today we have the third installment of our series Featured In, which showcases a Pond5 media makers whose work have been used in notable productions.
+Today we have the third installment of our series Featured In, which showcases a Pond5 media makers whose nature stock videos have been used in notable productions.
 Today we have Jason Sutter (cactii), whose clip Living Bird Tree Silhouette was featured in The Walking Dead.

 Jason was born in Canada but has been living in the northern state of Sonora in Mexico for more than eight years.
 As well as creating stock footage, he installs mining machinery in start-up mines.
 Regular work has taken him to different parts of the world, such as Australia, Indonesia, Venezuela, Ecuador, and of course, Mexico.